-1.3.5.11.5.1.5 Natural Person Qualified Certificate for Entity Representation without Legal Personality in e-transactions with the AAPP.
+1.3.5.9.5.1.5 Certificate of Representative of Entity Without Legal Personality for procedures with the AAPP in QSCD (qualified until July 1, 2017).

 It determines the relationship of legal representation between the natural person (holder of the certificate / signatory / subscriber) and an Entity with legal personality (also described in the Organization field of the certificate).